uo-applied-math/applied_math/pages/winter.md

 ## Books

 The course will follow *Pattern Recognition and Machine Learning*, by Bishop.
-The books is available for free on the author's website.
+The book is available for free on the author's website.

 ## Inclusion and accessibility